The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 - Gender (teen girls have a higher incidence of depression than teen boys)

-It’s important to remember, too, that mental health issues often lead to substance abuse if not properly identified and treated.
+It’s important to remember, too, that mental health issues often lead to substance misuse if not properly identified and treated.